Collaborate with Us!

 OUAB will consider requests for collaborative events from all interested active student organizations, hall councils, or University departments.
 Events must meet the following guidelines and procedures to be considered for collaboration:

-NO alcohol, tobacco, or illegal substances shall be permitted at any event in collaboration OUAB.
-If any of these substances are present at the event, or if any member of the collaborating group arrives in an intoxicated state at the event, collaborator may forfeit any funding from OUAB.
+- NO alcohol, tobacco, E-cigarettes or illegal substances shall be permitted at any event in collaboration with OUAB.
+If any of these substances are present at the event, or if any member of the collaborating group arrives in an intoxicated state at the event, the collaborator may forfeit any funding from OUAB.

 OUAB reserves the right to void all collaboration if not included in major decisions of the program.